magento/devdocs/guides/v2.3/graphql/tutorials/checkout/checkout-quote-email.md

 layout: tutorial
 group: graphql
 title: Step 9.
 Set quote email (for guest only)
-subtitle: GraphQl checkout tutorial
+subtitle: GraphQL checkout tutorial
+level3_subgroup: graphql-checkout
 return_to:
-  title: GraphQl checkout tutorial
+  title: GraphQL Overview
-  url: graphql/tutorials/index.html
+  url: graphql/index.html
-menu_order: 9
+menu_order: 90
+functional_areas:
+  - Integration
 contributor_name: Atwix
 contributor_link: https://www.atwix.com/
 ---

 {:.bs-callout .bs-callout-tip}
 Skip this step if you place order as a registered customer.

 If you place order as a guest user you must set a quote email address.
 Use `setGuestEmailOnCart` mutation query for that.